microsoft/tfs-cli/docs/extensions.md

 1. By default, `publish` first packages the extension using the same mechanism as `tfx extension create`.
 All options available for `create` are available for `publish`.
 2. If an Extension with the same ID already exists publisher, the command will attempt to update the extension.
 3. When you run the `publish` command, you will be prompted for a Personal Access Token to authenticate to the Marketplace.
 For more information about obtaining a Personal Access Token, see [Publish from the command line](https://www.visualstudio.com/en-us/integrate/extensions/publish/command-line).
+You can also use the `--token <personal-access-token>` flag to avoid having to fill in the prompt every time you publish.